-Alsace is one of the most popular regions in France, known for its wonderful cuisine, the famous Alsatian wine route, friendly locals and the pretty towns and villages.
+Alsace is one of the most popular regions in France, known for its wonderful cuisine, the famous Alsatian wine route, friendly locals and pretty towns and villages.

-The Christmas markets are a huge drawcard in winter but many visit in spring to see the beautiful flower-lined canals and colourful half-timbered houses.
+The Christmas markets are a huge drawcard in winter, but many visit in spring to see the beautiful flower-lined canals and colourful half-timbered houses.